Intermediate disorder limits for multi-layer semi-discrete directed polymers: Overlap Times

-then \textup{$\left\{ W^{(N)}(t)\ :\ t\in\left[0,\tf\right]\right\} $} is also weakly exponential moment controlled as $t\to0$.\end{lem} \begin{proof} The proof is very similar to the argument from Lemma 4.5 in \cite{CorwinNica16}.
-Property i) and ii) of the weak exponential moment control are easily verified by application of the Cauchy Shwarz inequality:
+then \textup{$\left\{ Z^{(N)}(t)\ :\ t\in\left[0,\tf\right]\right\} $} is also weakly exponential moment controlled as $t\to0$.\end{lem} \begin{proof} The proof is very similar to the argument from Lemma 4.5 in \cite{CorwinNica16}.
+Property i) and ii) of the weak exponential moment control are easily verified by application of the Cauchy-Shwarz inequality:

 To see property iii) for $W^{(N)}(t)$, we argue as in Lemma 4.5 in \cite{CorwinNica16} by the Cauchy-Schwarz inequality that